nemergent/MCPTT-Wireshark-Dissector/README.md

 For example, we have tested other distributions where user plugins should be placed in the following folder:

-    ~/.config/wireshark/plugins/mcptt.lua
+    ~/.config/wireshark/plugins/

-Windows users should add the plugin to the following folder:
+Windows users should add the plugins to the following folder:

-	%APPDATA%\Wireshark\plugins\mcptt.lua
+	%APPDATA%\Wireshark\plugins\

 You can check the specific folder in Help > About Wireshark > Folders > Personal plugins.

-After the MCVideo update, the mcvideo.lua file should also be installed in the same folder.
+After recent updates, be aware that all lua files in the project should be installed in the same folder, since they depend on each other.

 ## Occasional use